PecanProject/bety-data/README.md

 # bety-data

-Issues with data stored in BETY
+This repository will hold issues with the database.
+Only issues related to the data stored in BETY should be reported here.